 A Master’s Degree in Economics Opens Doors

-In an era of Big Data, job opportunities are on the rise and the employment of economists is predicted to grow 14 percent by 2020.
+In an era of Big Data, job opportunities are on the rise and the employment of economists is predicted to grow six percent from 2014-2024.
 Organizations across many industries are increasingly relying on economic analysis and quantitative methods to understand and forecast performance.*

 An Advanced Economics Degree is Prerequisite for Your Future

 In the past, economist candidates with a bachelor’s degree could expect to find entry-level positions, but that is changing.
-According to the National Association of Business Economists (NABE) 2012 Survey, economist roles increasingly require a master’s degree to be considered for entry-level economics jobs and advanced economist roles alike.
+According to the Bureau of Labor Statistics*, a master's degree is the typical entry-level education required for most economists jobs.

 Expand Your Earning Potential

 For careers in economics, salary levels increase with your level of education.
-According to the Bureau of Labor Statistics, the median annual economist salary in 2012 was $91,860, and a 2007 survey by the Commission on Professionals in Science and Technology found that professional economists with an MA in Economics earn $11,000 to $15,000 more than peers with a BS in Economics.*
+According to the Bureau of Labor Statistics*, the median annual economist salary in 2021 was $105,630.

 What Industries Hire Economists?